vmendo/chef_cookbooks/README.md

 ## APACHE

 * "httpd should be_installed"                                                    --> OK
-* file '/var/www/html/index.html' should be_file && should contain 'Hello World'
+* file '/var/www/html/index.html' should be_file && should contain 'Hello World' --> OK
-* service 'httpd' should be_enabled && should be_running
+* service 'httpd' should be_enabled && should be_running                         --> OK